_ [Contents]

 Hint: Before mixing, while the coffee is cooling down, the cream is warming up.
 The relative rates are not well determined by the statement of the problem.

-The TA would then put some slack in the lower string, and then snap it downwards with a mighty jerk, breaking the lower string against the inertia of the object.
+Thereupon you put some slack in the lower thread, and then snap it downwards with a mighty jerk, breaking the lower thread against the inertia of the object.
+The class realizes you have just made a fool of the dummy.

 yo-yo